ahnguyen17/CompassAI/memory-bank/progress.md

     - **Mobile Responsiveness:** Updated `ChatPage.module.css` to keep the Model Selector/Reasoning Toggle row on a single line (`flex-wrap: nowrap;`) for mobile devices, adjusted header margins, and ensured message bubble max-width.

 ## What's Left to Build
+- Thoroughly test the new S3 file deletion feature when deleting chat sessions.
 - Further testing and refinement of existing features, especially AI vision input, immediate image display, and the `ChatPage.tsx` UI changes.
 - Address the persistent "Parameter 's' implicitly has an 'any' type" error in `ChatPage.tsx` (around line 694-699) if it causes runtime issues or blocks compilation.
 - Confirm which specific Perplexity models support vision via API and update backend/frontend accordingly.
 - Potential new features based on user feedback.

 ## Current Status
 The project is actively being developed.
-Recent work focused on cleaning up `ChatPage.tsx`, resolving numerous TypeScript errors by updating `vite-env.d.ts` and `ChatPage.tsx`, and implementing UI enhancements on the chat page, including icon replacements and layout adjustments for input controls.
+Recent work focused on implementing S3 file deletion upon chat session deletion, cleaning up `ChatPage.tsx`, resolving numerous TypeScript errors by updating `vite-env.d.ts` and `ChatPage.tsx`, and implementing UI enhancements on the chat page.

 ## Known Issues
 - A persistent TypeScript error ("Parameter 's' implicitly has an 'any' type") remains in `ChatPage.tsx` (around line 694-699) despite multiple attempts to resolve it.
 This is being monitored.
 - Vision support for specific Perplexity models via API is unconfirmed.

 ## Evolution of Project Decisions
+- Added S3 file deletion to the chat session deletion process to manage storage and remove orphaned files.
 - Leveraged existing OpenAI vision implementation logic to easily enable support for the GPT-4.1 series models.
 - Implemented multimodal support by adding provider-specific logic to the backend message controller.
 - Used base64 encoding as the primary method for sending image data to AI APIs.